-At Rushall Primary, the teaching and learning of Music will play a vital role in improving mental well-being and developing self-esteem, self-discipline and creativity.
-The skills involved in playing, composing and listening to different styles of music will help our children develop memory, co-ordination and resilience.
-Children will learn, sing and play songs to celebrate different cultures.
+At Rushall Primary, the teaching and learning of Music plays a vital role in improving mental well-being and developing self-esteem, self-discipline and creativity.

 In Years 4, 5 and 6, all children have the fantastic opportunity to learn to play a brass instrument.
 Miss Miller from Walsall Music Hub is our specialist brass teacher.

 Each week she works with year 4 and 5, as a whole class, teaching them how to play either a trumpet, trombone, or a baritone.
 They will also learn how to read music.

 They are then given the choice to continue their instrument in year 6, where they will work in smaller groups or individually to develop their skills further and are given the opportunity to take a graded exam.

 Composer/Musician of the month